rangulvers/Homeautomation/README.md

 - all lights in our house are turned on to full brightness
 - the outdoor lights turn on as well and start blinking rapidly to drawn attention
 - all cameras start recording
-- a notification is send to my phone
+- a notification is sent to my phone
 - and to add a little bit of extra to it -> the smart speakers start playing a very unpleasant noice.

 #### **Presence Faker**